 Dance Visions NY, a 501c3 not-for-profit organization since 2011, was originally founded by Beth Jucovy in 1990 as Dance Visions.
 They have presented programs extensively throughout the metropolitan area.
 The company repertory focuses on works that express and explore our shared humanity — timeless themes as illustrated through the Duncan repertory as well as experience of our current times.
 We bring pure dance works, dance/theater works and narrated, educational programs to local and wider audiences.
 Often works are site-specific or tailored for particular venues or audiences.
 We also offer workshops relating to our programs.
 The contemporary choreographers include Beth Jucovy, and at times, other company dancer/choreographers.

 We are honored to have received over a dozen NYSCA Decentralization and North Shore Community Arts Council Grants.
 Thank you to NYSCA, Huntington Arts, Long Island Arts Council at Freeport and The North Shore Community Arts Council.
 Thank you to those individual and businesses who have also supported us in our mission!

-This project is made possible with funds from the Decentralization Program, a regrant program of the New York State Council on the Arts with the support of Governor Andrew M. Cuomo and the New York State Legislature and administered by the Huntington Arts Council.
+* The three "Evening" film showings are made possible with funds from the Decentralization Program, a regrant program of the New York State Council on the Arts with the support of Governor Andrew M. Cuomo and the New York State Legislature, and administered by The Huntington Arts Council.